AntonVanAssche/BashPass/README.md

 -  gpg (Used to encrypt the password files)
 -  xclip (Used to copy the password to the clipboard)
--  scp (Used to copy the password to another device on your local network)
+-  rsync (Used to copy the password to another device on your local network)
 -  ssh (Used to import your GPG keys on another device)

 ## Usage

-Note: the `[name]` is optional.
+**Note**: the `[name]` is optional.

 ```
 bashpass [option] [name]                    - Basic command structure.

 Options:
 --help     or -h                            - Show this help message.
 --version  or -v                            - Show the version number
 --add      or -a                     [name] - Add a password.
 --update   or -u                     [name] - Update a password.
 --delete   or -d                     [name] - Delete a password.
 --show     or -s                     [name] - Show a password.
 --copy     or -c                     [name] - Copy a password to the clipboard.
 --list     or -l                            - List all password.
---sync       or -S                     [name] - Synchronize a password with a other device on your local network.
+--sync     or -S  [upload|download]  [name] - Synchronize a password with a other device on your local network.
 ```

 Examples: